Formal Relationships Between Geometrical and Classical Models for Concurrency: Traditional models for concurrency

-\paragraph{Idle transitions.} As in~\cite{winskel-nielsen:models-concur}, we can restrict to total morphisms, i.e. the ones for which $\tau$ is a total function, by suitably completing transition systems.
-Partial morphisms can then be recovered by adding ``idle'' transitions to the systems.
-This is closely related to the fact that the category~$\ptSet$ of sets and partial functions can be constructed as the Kleisli category~\cite{maclane:cwm} associated to the monad~$T$ on~$\Set$ which associates to every set~$E$ the free pointed set~$T(E)=E\uplus\{*\}$ (a pointed set is a set together with a distinguished element~$*$).
-We will often use the fact that a partial function~$A\to B$ can be seen as a pointed function~$A\uplus\{*\}\to B\uplus\{*\}$ (that is a function sending~$*$ to~$*$), the element~$*$ meaning ``undefined''.
+As in~\cite{winskel-nielsen:models-concur}, we can restrict to \emph{strict} morphisms, i.e.~the ones for which $\tau$ is a total function, by suitably completing transition systems.
+Partial morphisms can then be recovered by adding ``idle'' transitions to the systems, similarly to the construction of the category of sets and partial functions as the Kleisli category associated to the free pointed set monad~$\fpointed$ on~$\Set$ given in Section~\ref{sec:partial-pcset}.